david2628/Work2Play/SAD/SAD.md

 ## 2. Architectural Representation
 We are developing a App that is designed for Android so a normal MVC representation is good.
+The data is safed in a local SQLite Database.
+Some variables are stored in the Shared Preferences.

 ![mvc]